 A Little Carpentry

-I used the section of the ladder that had a missing rung for this project.
+Firstly, I used the section of the ladder that had a missing rung for this project.
 See in the first picture?
 I had a scrap piece of wood in the barn that was similarly sized in thickness and about the right length.
-I put it above the rusted wire that someone had used as a replacement rung and it slipped right into place!
+So I put it above the rusted wire that someone had used as a replacement rung and it slipped right into place!
 No measuring or cutting, just pure dumb luck.
-A couple of hits with the brad nailer and the piece was fastened securely to the ladder frame.
+Then a couple of hits with the brad nailer and the piece was fastened securely to the ladder frame.

 I sanded the whole piece including the new piece of wood to give everything a smooth surface, used the air compressor to blow off all the dust and grabbed my paintbrush.